IRC-safe jet flavour at leading power: Introduction

 In this work, we propose how this issue can be avoided entirely, allowing the community to keep using the tried and trusted algorithms.
-We will show that this involves only minor effort from the side of theory collaborations, while absolutely nothing changes for experimental collaborations with respect to the `old' strategy of clustering using anti-$k_T$ and then unfolding from the any-flavour scheme to the flavour modulo-2 scheme.
+We will show that this involves only minor effort from the side of theory collaborations, while experimental collaborations can keep clustering using anti-$k_T$, though an unfolding to the flavour modulo-2 scheme remains necessary.
 In section \ref{sec:Solution}, we will explain the proposed solution.
 Some numerical checks will be presented in section \ref{sec:Checks}, followed by two phenomenological studies in section \ref{sec:Pheno}.
 Finally, we will conclude in section \ref{sec:Conclusion}.